DitherDude/Remote-Linux-Unlocker/README.md

 ## How to install the android application

-Install the android application from the [Google Play Store](https://play.google.com/store/apps/details?id=com.maxchehab.remotelinuxunlocker) or download the source from this repository.
+Install the android application from the zip file (download command below) or download the source from this repository.

 ## How to install the linux daemon